nativefier/nativefier/CATALOG.md

 ## Google apps

-(This example documents Google Sheets, but is applicable to other Google apps)
+(This example documents Google Sheets, but is applicable to other Google apps, e.g. Google Calendar)

 ```sh
 nativefier 'https://docs.google.com/spreadsheets' \
   --user-agent firefox
 ```

-Note: lying about the User Agent is required, else Google will notice your "Chrome" isn't a real Chrome, and will refuse access.
+Note: lying about the User Agent is required, else Google will notice your "Chrome" isn't a real Chrome, and will:

+1. Refuse login
+2. Break notifications

 ## Outlook